 Tuna Kababs with Guacamole

 You can also defrost the kababs in advance by transferring them from the freezer to the fridge a few hours before consumption.
 Fry in a pan on medium heat with some oil.

 After frying: You can also freeze the tuna kababs after frying.
 Bring them to room temperature and transfer to an airtight container, before putting them into the freezer.
 When needed, either microwave the kababs or heat them in a pan (no oil needed), directly after taking them out of the freezer.
+In this case, you won’t have a crunchy crust though.

+Tuna Kababs with Guacamole